RevoltBI/revolt-bi.ex-tempo/component_config/component_long_description.md

-Extractor for the Tempo aspp used in Jira to handle time logging
+Extractor for the Tempo app used in Jira to handle time logging